longturn/freeciv21/docs/General/Manuals/client-manual.rst

 Start
 ^^^^^

-When you are finished with all the setings, clicking :guilabel:`Start` will cause the game to start!
+When you are finished with all the settings, clicking :guilabel:`Start` will cause the game to start!

 Connect to Network Game
 -----------------------

-When you click on the :guilabel:`Connect to Network Game` button, the a dialog box will appear as in Figure 5 below.
+When you click on the :guilabel:`Connect to Network Game` button, a dialog box will appear as in Figure 5 below.

 .. figure:: ../../_static/images/gui-elements/connect-to-server.png